Rick Rude Death – Heart Failure

 As a sports entertainer, Rude’s character was known for his arrogance and womanizing ways.
-A master of the mic, Rude was a master heel.
-His persona and in-ring ability made him one of the most notable names in professional wrestling during the late 1980s and 1990s.
+A master of the mic, Rude was one of the most believable heels of his time.
+His persona and in-ring ability made him one of the most notable names in professional wrestling during the late 1980s and early 1990s.

 Outside of the ring, Rick was a much different man, devoted to his wife and three children.
 In fact, he was so committed to his family that he would cover his wedding ring up with tape while in the ring rather than remove it when playing his character.